 Thanks to the leadership and composting services of Marin Sanitary Service, on-site support of Teresa Bradley of Revolutionary Green, Conservation Corps North Bay collection and sorting of compostable products, participation of the Fair’s 35 food and beverage vendors, and over 105,000 guests, 38.4 tons of compostables were collected:

-- Agricultural waste from the Barnyard area was collected by Marin Sanitary Service and composted on site: 30 ton
+- Agricultural waste from the Barnyard area was collected by Marin Sanitary Service and composted on site: 30 tons.

 The total waste diversion rate jumped from 74% in 2009 to 90% for the 2010 Marin County Fair – 90% of the total solid waste generated during the fair was diverted from the waste stream through recycling and composting.
-The Marin County Fair strives to integrate sustainable practices – featuring waste diversion – and promote environmental operations and performance.
+The 2018 Fair celebrated 91% waste diversion.

 Food and Beverage